|Table of contents|

 Ans.
-Yes, I feel silence daily at night when I go for sleeping.
+Yes, I experience silence daily at night when I am sleeping.
 At this time there is no sound at all.
-The people, animals and birds are all sleeping.
+The people, animals, and birds are all sleeping.
 There is no vehicle on the roads as well.
 Thus, there is complete silence.

-12. Many forest in Jatrya’s village did not agree to move away their land and forest.
+1. Many people in Jatrya’s village did not agree to move away from their land and forest.
 Why?
 They had to leave even though they did not want to?

 Ans.
 Many people of Jatrya’s village did not want to leave their land and forest because – it was their grandfather’s land and they had many old members associated with that place.
-But still they had to leave from that place because they were ordered to leave the village by the government officials along with the police.
-Moreover, they were promised that they will be shifted to a much better where there will be electricity, water etc.
+But still, they had to leave that place because they were ordered to leave the village by the government officials along with the police.
+Moreover, they were promised that they will be shifted to a much better where there will be electricity, water, etc.

-14. Who all came to your mind which you think about your family?
+3. Who all came to your mind when you think about your family?

 Ans.
-When I think about my family, my grandparents, parents and brother come in my mind.
+When I think about my family, my grandparents, parents, and brother come to my mind.

-16. Do you know some people who have never been to school?
-Do you also know of any place where there is no school.
+5. Do you know some people who have never been to school?
+Do you also know of any place where there is no school?

-17. Think of the kind of difficulties people have to face where a dam is being built.
+1. Think of the kind of difficulties people have to face when a dam is being built.

 Ans.
 People have to face many difficulties at the place where a dam is being built, such as: